Union calls for Jan. 15 strike by Munich airport security staff

 Fraport, operator of Frankfurt airport, Germany’s busiest hub, said it expects severe disruption on Tuesday.

 On Jan.
-10 more than 640 flights in Germany were cancelled because of strikes by security staff at Duesseldorf, Cologne and Stuttgart airports.
+10 more than 640 flights in Germany were canceled because of strikes by security staff at Duesseldorf, Cologne and Stuttgart airports.